timbrel/GitSavvy/docs/custom.md

 Your custom command may be further customized by setting the following arguments:

 * `output_to_panel` - send the command output to a panel when complete
+* `output_to_buffer` - send the command output to a new buffer when complete
+* `syntax` - If the output is printed to a buffer you can select syntax on example:
+      "syntax": "Packages/GitSavvy/syntax/show_commit.sublime-syntax",
+      Other syntaxes comming with GitSavvy can be found in (syntax)[https://github.com/divmain/GitSavvy/tree/master/syntax]

 * `args`            - arguments to pass to the `git` command

       GitSavvy also supports some basic interpolation when specifying your `args`.
 If one of these strings is provided as an element of your `args` array, the appropriate string will be substituted.
 The following strings are currently supported:

        - `{FILE_PATH}` - the path to the currently opened file.
        - `{REPO_PATH}` - the path to the currently opened file's repo path.
        - `{PROMPT_ARG}` - prompt use to a custom argument